noelo/pulsar-helm-chart/README.md

     under the License.

 -->
-# Official Apache Pulsar Helm Chart

-This is the officially supported Helm Chart for installing Apache Pulsar on Kubernetes.
+# Non-Official Apache Pulsar Helm Chart for running Pulsar on OpenShift

 Read [Deploying Pulsar on Kubernetes](http://pulsar.apache.org/docs/en/deploy-kubernetes/) for more details.